oranjan/tars/README.md

 #  TARS Chrome Extension - cool page ui when you open that new tab

-## instlation
-- install the extension by downloading the .crx file
-- ignore the warnings by Chrome(any chrominum browser)
-- this is a simple extension not at all harmful
-- might publish later since Google is asking for 5$

 ## Overview
 This Chrome extension serves as a custom new tab dashboard UI, offerings include